theMikeD/genesis-taxonomy-images/readme.txt

 == Changelog ==
+= 1.1.0 =
+* FIXED: updated to work with genesis 2.3.0 Thanks @robincornett

 = 1.0.0 =
 * FIXED: On term edit screen, the image is now shown at its true aspect (no longer forced square)